waldnzwrld/yarns-loom/README.md

 - Expand Yarns' abilities as a digital synthesis voice

 ### Features
-- New layouts, including a paraphonic layout with internal envelopes
+- New layouts, including a layout that features a 3-voice paraphonic part with internal envelopes
 - Looper with real-time recording
 - Global control and display of the active part and its play mode
 - Oscillator PWM